 This four-part Channel 4 drama, based on real events, will star The Virtues and Raised by Wolves’ Niamh Algar as an undercover police officer used in a honeytrap search for a killer in the 1990s.
 Written by The Tunnel’s Emilia di Girolamo, it promises to take viewers behind the scenes on one of the UK’s most controversial police investigations.
 It was only announced in late 2020, so don’t expect it for a little while.

 No Return (tbc)

-Filming is due to begin in the summer on ITV’s No Return, a Manchester-based four-part drama from Danny Brocklehurst (The Stranger, Shameless).
-It stars Sheridan Smith (pictured) as the mother of a 16-year-old boy accused of a serious crime while on a family holiday in Turkey.
+Filming is due to begin in summer 2021 on ITV’s No Return, a Manchester-based four-part drama from Danny Brocklehurst (The Stranger, Shameless).
+It stars Sheridan Smith (pictured above) as the mother of a 16-year-old boy accused of a serious crime while on a family holiday in Turkey.
 Secrets unfurl as the family fights an alien legal system to free their son and get to the truth.

 Ralph and Katie (tbc)

 This six-part half hour is a spin-off from BBC One’s hit family drama The A Word, following the married lives of the titular characters, both of whom have Down’s Syndrome.
 The original series creator Peter Bowker is writing the show, which stars Leon Harrop and Sarah Gordy, alongside new and emerging disabled talent.

 A contemporary teen horror series is on its way to BBC Three and Netflix, written by Michael and Paul Clarkson (The Haunting Of Hill House, pictured).
 Red Rose will be an eight-part series about the relationship between teenagers and their online lives.
 It’s the story of Rochelle, a Bolton teen who downloads a mysterious app that sets in motion a series of terrifying events.
 Ultimately, say the Clarksons, “it’s the story of friendship told through the prism of a classic horror-thriller.”